Disclaimer: This post may contain affiliate links. Read the full disclaimer here.

-Blueberries require acidic soil and central Texas soil alkaline.
-You may try growing them in pots, making sure to keep the soil acidity level right.
+Blueberries require acidic soil and central Texas soil is alkaline.
+You may try growing them in pots, keeping the soil acidity level right.

 Citrus trees need special treatment to survive in central Texas.
 You will have to plant them in pots to be able to bring them in during cold spells.
 They also need frequent feeding every other month to ensure production.

 There is more to growing fruit trees in the home garden.
-This article is only a scratch on the subject, in hopes of simplifying it to the newbies.
+This article is only a scratch on the subject, hoping to simplify it for the newbies.
 Texas A & M website does not skimp on any information you might seek.
 I encourage you to read about each aspect of the subject thoroughly before committing to growing fruit trees.